vijaygopalbalasa/StakeDrop/README.md

 - **Replay Protection**: Withdrawn commitments tracked to prevent double spending
 - **Admin Controls**: Epoch management requires admin signature
 - **Input Validation**: Client-side and on-chain validation
-- **Self-Custody**: Users control their secrets locally
+- **Wallet-Derived Secrets**: No files to lose - your wallet IS your key

 ### Security Considerations

-1. **Secret File Storage**: Users must securely store their secret files.
-Lost secrets mean lost funds.
+1. **Wallet Security**: Your wallet controls access to your deposits.
+Keep your wallet secure.
+2. **Deterministic Secrets**: Same wallet + same epoch + same amount = same secret.
+This enables recovery.
-2. **Testnet Only**: This is a hackathon project.
+3. **Testnet Only**: This is a hackathon project.
 Not audited for mainnet use.
-3. **Admin Trust**: Current version requires trusted admin for epoch management.
+4. **Admin Trust**: Current version requires trusted admin for epoch management.

 ### Known Limitations